How Does Yoga Mat Length Impact Your Practice?

 Routine cleaning after every use will keep bacteria away while also maintaining cleanliness.
 All one needs is some mild soap or specially-made mat cleaner.
 Along with a soft sponge/cloth too wipe down the surface.

 Be sure to let it air dry completely before rolling it up or storing it away.
-Besides regular cleaning, deep cleansing your mat is also important.
+Regular cleaning is key.
+But deep cleansing your mat is also important.

 This can be done with either a commercial cleaner or by mixing water and vinegar together.
 Sprinkle the blend on top of the mat, wait for several minutes then wipe down with a damp cloth or sponge.
 In case of tough spots and bad smells you may want to use gentle scrubbing motion while brushing over them.

 Once you’ve finished cleaning your mat.
 Make sure to leave it out until it’s dry before folding or putting away.
 Don’t put the mat in direct sunlight or extreme temperatures – this can damage its material over time.